Dhaval1094/DUMandelbrot-Swift/README.md

-# DUMendelbrot-Swift
+# DUMendalbrot-Swift
-This project is about to generate mandalbrot view with the equation z(n+1) = zn^2 + c, in swift.
+This project is about to generate mendalbrot view with the equation z(n+1) = zn^2 + c, in swift.

 ![Screenshot](https://github.com/Dhaval1094/DTScrollableTabbar-Swift/blob/master/Screenshots/Logo/icon_logo.png)